OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/twitter.md

 ---
 title: twitter
-description: Learn how to implement twitter functions for cryptocurrency through our OpenBB Terminal documentation.
+description: "Learn how to implement twitter functions for cryptocurrency through our" OpenBB Terminal documentation.
 Access information such as code usage, parameters, return types etc.
 keywords: